 - I scanned the Wiki on Danish Modern Design — and he does not seem to be mentioned.
 It is interesting — the Cado wall units seem to be very popular — very well known — but there is very little information I can find overall on Poul Cadovius, Cado manufacturing, and the history of these units.

 - At Made-Good — a site about Danish design — they describe the impetus of the Royal System: “Poul Cadovius, was in the fifties looking for a furnishing system which would give a maximum of comfort, underline the personal atmosphere of the interior, was easy to assembly, offer a lot of combination possibilities and made the living space larger.”
 They add that, “In the late 60s [1964, another post indicates] he (Cadovius) (als0) bought the famous manufacturer France and Sons and produced many more furniture under the label of Cado.”
 Cadovius/Cado went on to produce a variety of other furniture designs.

-- This Design Addict forum says the first Cado was a freestanding system — they have a photo — and that it was designed in 1955.
-Design Addict also has a classifieds section that indicates that the Cado system was available in a number of woodgrains — teak, walnut, mahogany, rosewood… — as well as white.
+- This Design Addict forum (now offline) says the first Cado was a freestanding system — they have a photo — and that it was designed in 1955.
+Its classifieds section also indicated that the Cado system was available in a number of woodgrains — teak, walnut, mahogany, rosewood… — as well as white.
 You can also see the variety of components.